Amirhosein-javadi/Internship-at-the-Basirtech/README.md

-Codes and results of internship in the Basirtech company
+Codes, Source, Results and Report of internship in the Basirtech company